Pumpkin Spice Syrup

 pouring pumpkin spice syrup into a fine mesh strainer over a glass bowl on a white background

-Then strain the mixture through a fine-mesh strainer.
+1. Then strain the mixture through a fine-mesh strainer *.
 I do it into a bowl to collect splashes, then I pour the mixture into a mason jar later.
-Sometimes I do this process twice if the mixture is really grainy.

 a drop of pumpkin spice syrup dripping out while lifting out a fine mesh strainer from a glass bowl

-Then voila!
-Store the syrup in a glass jar or bottle for up to a week.
+1. Then voila!
+Store the syrup in a glass jar or bottle for up to 2 weeks.
 Be sure to keep it in the fridge since it contains raw pumpkin.

 a pumpkin spice old-fashioned on a white background next to a jar of pumpkin spice syrup and two pumpkins